Air Conditioner Repair Checklist

 - Switch off power totally at the breaker or outside switch.

 - Get rid of vegetation rubbish around the air conditioner.
 Once you’ve gotten rid of larger debris within a two-foot radius, you can use a paint brush or vacuum to carefully clean the condenser fins.
-Misshapen fins can also impact effectiveness, so you can attempt to reshape them with a blunt knife.
+Misshapen fins can also impact effectiveness.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the equipment.
 Be careful to avoid getting moisture on the fan motor.